aesara-devs/aesara/doc/extending/using_params.rst

 Also, for the C code, the `sub` dictionary will contain an extra entry `'params'` which will map to the variable name of the params object.
-This is true for all methods that recieve a `sub` parameter, so this means that you can use your params in the :meth:`c_code <COp.c_code>` and :meth:`c_init_code_struct <COp.c_init_code_struct>` method.
+This is true for all methods that receive a `sub` parameter, so this means that you can use your params in the :meth:`c_code <COp.c_code>` and :meth:`c_init_code_struct <COp.c_init_code_struct>` method.